 Each delegation should submit one complete position paper that covers all of the committees and topics for their delegation.
 Generally, position papers are about 300 words (one half page, single-spaced) per topic.
 Thus, in GA and ECOSOC Committees, the position paper for both topics is about a single-spaced page of text.
 Some exceptions:

 - Topics in Security Council simulations are not pre-designated.
 Delegations on the Security Council or Historical Security Councils should select the two or three topics that are most important to their country and submit a position paper (again, about 300 words) for each of those topics.

-- Delegations choosing to take a seat on the United Nations High Commissioner for Refugees (UNHCR) should also submit a position paper for that committee’s two topics.
+- Delegations choosing to take a seat on the International Telecommunication Union (ITU) should also submit a position paper for that committee’s two topics.

 AMUN uses an online form for the submission of position papers.
 Papers are NOT submitted in hard copy.
 If the online form does not work, please contact the AMUN Executive Office (firstname.lastname@example.org) for instructions about submitting the delegation’s position paper via e-mail.
 If, on the day of the deadline, you have difficulty submitting a position paper, please e-mail your submission to email@example.com.

 - Each delegation should submit its position papers for ALL committees and topics at the same time.
 Delegations may save partial position papers in the system before submitting the final position paper.

 - Please do not include any header information (e.g. committee name, topic name, school name, or delegation name) at the top of the form.
 A header that includes all of this information will be automatically generated by the online system.

 - Copying and pasting position papers from a word-processing document is the easiest way to ensure correct submission.
 Use two hard returns to create a paragraph break in the position paper.
 Do not include any formatting in the position paper—any bold, italic, or underline text will be lost.